 Or consider calling Redwood Hotel Casino home base.
 A Holiday Inn Express, guests relax and replenish in the comfort of their rooms and with a savory meal at the Abalone Grill.
 A host of slot machines offer entertainment along with hand-crafted libations.

-For those traveling by camper, there’s Redwood RV Park or Requa RV Park.
+For those traveling to Yurok country by camper, there’s Redwood RV Park or Requa RV Park.
 Backpackers who prefer to sleep in tent on the Earth should check out Jedediah Smith Campground, Nickle Creek Campground, Flint Ridge Campsite, Gold Bluffs Beach Campground or Mill Creek Campground.

 Yurok Country Visitor Center